Simplified Living and Organized Spaces

 The kitchen has containers that are missing lids, broken kitchen gadgets or gadgets that never get used.

 Bathrooms tend to have half used bottles of beauty products and random personal items that never get used.

 You get the idea.
-Every room has potential to have items that you don't need to keep.
+Every room has items that you don't need to keep.

-Having a simplified/organized home will look different for everyone, every family will have a different idea of what it looks like for them.
+Having a simplified/organized home will look different for everyone.
 At time this seems impossible with 4 kids, homeschool supplies, business misc., etc. BUT it is so worth it to make the effort to revaluate, purge items and reorganize 2-4 times a year.